Display or change the date.

 described below).
 You must have appropriate privileges to set the

 system clock.
-The --date and --set options may not be used with such an argument.
-The --universal option may be used with such an
+The --date and --set options can not be used with such an argument.
+The --universal option can be used with such an

 argument to indicate that the specified time and date are relative to Coordinated Universal Time rather than to the local time zone.